jineshcodes/jineshcodes.github.io/_posts/2022-01-22-salesforce-interview-experience.markdown

 Overall, all the interview rounds went very well.

-*[3 days after the interviews]* The recruiter offered me an offer.
+*[3 days after the interviews]* The recruiter shared me an offer.
 I did not accept the offer in the end as I was keen to accept an offer from another company.

 Feel free to read other by me related to interview prep and experience on [jinesh.codes/interview](jinesh.codes/interview)